-Parents are notified regarding the retention time of exceptional student education (ESE) records through the Code of Student Conduct and through the IDEA Procedural Safeguards
+Parents are notified regarding the retention time of exceptional student education (ESE) records through the elementary student handbook, the secondary student handbook and through the IDEA Procedural Safeguards Notice.

-Notice.

-It is administrative procedure in School Board of Brevard County, Florida to maintain ESE student records for five (5) years after the student's transfer out of the ESE program (termination of all exceptional education programs), parental refusal of admittance to the ESE program, graduation with a standard diploma, or withdrawal of the student from the school district.
+It is administrative procedure in Brevard County Public Schools to maintain ESE student records for five (5) years after the student's transfer out of the ESE program (termination of all exceptional education programs), parental refusal of admittance to the ESE program, graduation with a standard diploma, or withdrawal of the student from the school district.
 Withdrawal from the school district means that the student is no longer enrolled in any elementary or secondary school in Brevard County (including all elementary and secondary private schools in Brevard County and including students living in Brevard County who are enrolled in a home education/home school program).
-ESE students who graduate with a diploma a standard diploma with access points, will have their ESE records retained through the school year in which they turn 27 years of age.
+ESE students, who graduate with a diploma other than a standard diploma, will have their ESE records retained through the school year in which they turn 27 years of age.